 Although these requirements are fairly simple and straightforward, the work that goes into them has the potential to be complex and time-consuming.
-Let’s walk through the setup procedure step by step.
+Let’s walk through how to set up BIMI step by step.

 To comply with BIMI, your DMARC TXT record must be set to “reject” or “quarantine”.
 In addition, the “pct” (percent) element must be set to nothing less than 100.
 If you omit it entirely, it will be 100% by default.

 Here are some BIMI compliant DMARC record examples:

 In order to display correctly in the inbox, your logo will need to be in SVG format.
 This is a web-friendly vector format using code to create the image, meaning it can scale to any size.
 Specifically, your logo will need to be converted to the SVG Tiny Portable/Secure (SVG P/S) format.

 If your logo already exists in another vector file type like .ai, .eps, or .pdf, you should be able to export it as a standard .svg file.
 Unfortunately, there is no easy way to export an image as the SVG P/S file type directly from Adobe Illustrator or other vector design programs.
 You can download a standalone SVG to SVG P/S converter tool for Windows or Mac on the BIMI website, or you can download a script designed to export this file type and add it to your Illustrator program.

 If a vector version of your logo does not exist, it will need to be recreated by a graphic designer familiar with the programs used to generate these formats.
 Now may also be a good time to reevaluate the effectiveness of your current logo and consider an update before further steps are taken.

 Uploading your logo